akbarsigit/Pedotan/README.md

 :earth_asia: Welcome to the Bangkit capstone project of Team C23-PS379, a game-changer designed to revolutionize the farming community and plant disease detection.

 ## 🎯 About
-PEDOTAN is a breakthrough platform that empowers farmers with cutting-edge plant disease detection technology 🧪🔬.
-Our mission is to mitigate crop losses by image recognition and accurate disease diagnosis through our mobile application.
-Leveraging machine learning models and cloud computing, PEDOTAN swiftly identifies and suggests appropriate medicine for a multitude of plant diseases, propelling sustainable farming practices to the global stage.
+Pedotan is a mobile application that aims to support farmers by providing them with financial aid, offers a guidance system to enhance field productivity, and serves as a platform to sell their crops to improve the well-being of farmers.
+Our mission is to help farmers get a better understanding of what happened to their crops and monitor the fields, enhancing market opportunities and farmers' economic levels.
+Pedotan can give monitoring and guidance through AI technology to help identify and address plant issues to  promote the adoption of sustainable and efficient farming practices 🧪🔬.

 ![Tensorflow](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)
 ![Keras](https://img.shields.io/badge/Keras-FF0000?style=for-the-badge&logo=keras&logoColor=white)